L.A.M.F.: Critical reception

-L.A.M.F. would be released by Track Records on October 3, 1977.
+L.A.M.F. would be released by Track Records on October 3, 1977 and reached No. 55 on the UK Albums Chart during its one-week stint on the charts.
 Critic Jon Savage wrote in Sounds magazine, "The sounds (mostly) are great, the playing assured ... so what's the problem?
 The mixing.
 The fantasy that they are includes an element of self-destruction, and here's where it operates — they can't seem to get it quite right ...
 Whichever way, some of the songs ... sound muddy — irritating 'cause you know how good they could be."

 Jerry Nolan told the rest of the band that if the album was released "without a proper mix", he would see no reason to remain in the band.
 Nolan quit during a UK tour, during which time Sex Pistols drummer Paul Cook filled in, until Nolan was asked to return as a hired hand.

 Music critic Robert Christgau named the album one of the few import-only records from the 1970s he loved yet omitted from Christgau's Record Guide: Rock Albums of the Seventies (1981).